ml8/3x3/hardware/assembly_detailed.md

 * Hot swap switch sockets.
 * 1N4148 diodes.
-* A 1k Ohm resistor.
+* A 1k ohm resistor.
 * Reset/firmware flash button, 24LC256 EEPROM, and rotary encoder.
 * 0.91" 128x32 OLED and wires for it.